vjsurampudi/END/Session4/Readme.md

 achieves 87% or more accuracy

 <h3>Approaches tried:</h3>
-1. Reduced the default Learning Rate to 0.0001
+1. Reduced the default Learning Rate to 0.0001 <br>
 2. Tried Glove embeddings of 300 dimensions instead of the 100 dimensions orignally used